-Join Living Lands & Waters this May as we kickoff the first year of our I-80 Restoration Project!
-The I-80 Restoration Project is a project that has been a vision of Chad Pregracke, Living Lands & Waters’ (LL&W) President & Founder, for over 20 years.
-In partnership with the Illinois Department of Transportation (IDOT), LL&W is working to start the largest land restoration project in IDOT history-totaling 28 acres.
+Join Living Lands & Waters as we continue our I-80 Restoration Project!
+This has been a vision of Chad Pregracke, Living Lands & Waters’ (LL&W) President and Founder, for over 20 years.
+In partnership with the Illinois Department of Transportation (IDOT), this is the largest land restoration project in IDOT history, totaling 28 acres.
 The project will focus on restoring two tracks of land into a native prairie.
-This highly visible property is situated where Interstate 80 crosses the Mississippi River in Illinois, and can be viewed at the Illinois Welcome Center overlooking the beautiful Mississippi River Valley.
+This highly visible property is situated where Interstate 80 crosses the Mississippi River in Illinois and can be viewed from the Illinois Welcome Center, which overlooks the beautiful Mississippi River Valley.

-The I-80 Restoration Project will engage hundreds of local volunteers, over the course of two years, to restore this area back to its native landscape.
-We hope it will eventually feature a very small herd of native buffalo, provide tourists with an opportunity to enjoy the Mississippi River, and leave a positive impression of the State of Illinois.
+The I-80 Restoration Project will engage hundreds of local volunteers over the course of two years to restore this area back to its native landscape.
+We hope it will eventually feature a very small herd of native buffalo, provide tourists with an opportunity to enjoy the Mississippi River and leave a positive impression of the State of Illinois.

 The I-80 Restoration Project is looking for businesses and groups to help financially sponsor the project, and provide volunteers for teambuilding work days on the property.
 Specifically, volunteer groups are needed to remove invasive species and to plant native trees, shrubs, grasses and wildflowers.
 Due to the scale of the project, LL&W expects to draw ample media attention, with an array of opportunities to highlight the efforts of project sponsors.

-Alternative dates may be available.
-Please contact Dan@livinglandsandwaters.org for more information.
+Please contact email@example.com for more information.

-A species is invasive when it is both non-native to the ecosystem in which it is found and capable of causing environmental, economic, or human harm.
+A species is invasive when it is both non-native to the ecosystem in which it is found and capable of causing environmental, economic or human harm.

 Nearly 200 years ago, Illinois used to be 60% prairie.
-Of the nearly 22 million acres of prairie that was in Illinois in the 1820’s only .01% is left.
-This decrease in prairie has resulted in habitat loss for native animals such as bison, deer, birds, and many more.
+Of the nearly 22 million acres of prairie that was in Illinois in the 1820’s, only .01% is left.
+This decrease in prairie has resulted in habitat loss for native animals such as bison, deer, birds and many more.
 Restoring this parcel of land to its native landscape will provide countless benefits to the local ecosystem and raise awareness among the public of this endangered ecosystem.